 London is the capital of all things Harry Potter, and Harry Potter was the biggest reason as to why I visited.
-Although there are sights in Scottland, and Ireland, London is where the real magic is, and I had to see it before I die.
-Here are the real life Harry Potter sights you have to see in muggle London:
+Although there are sights in Scotland and Ireland, London is where the real magic is, and I had to see it before I die.
+Here are the real life Harry Potter sights you have to see in muggle London.

-We went on a Harry Potter walking tour, the Strawberry tour to be precise, who are free but you can tip your guide at the end, and some of that money goes to charity.
-As London is an expensive city, it was nice to find one which was free- but we did tip our guide at the end.
+We went on a Harry Potter walking tour.
+We took the the Strawberry tour to be precise, who are free but you can tip your guide at the end, and some of that money goes to charity.
+As London is an expensive city, it was nice to find one which was free- but we did tip our guide.
 Not only did we see real life sights an inspiration, but retraced the steps around London J.K.
 Rowling took all those years ago when she was piecing together a world for what became one of the world’s biggest franchises.

 I made a big dent in my Harry Potter Bucket List on this trip, here’s what I did:

 1. Grimmauld Place

 The Black family home, No. 12 Grimmauld Place, was on Cravern Street when J.K Rowling was writing the books.
 The black houses definitely felt appropriate for the family.
 However, when it came to filming the movies, the streets were too narrow to shoot in and Grimmauld Place had to be relocated.

 2. Diagon Alley & Knockturn Alley